e271828e/Flight.jl/docs/notes/design/framework_spec.md

   structural: names only, `T`-independent, branch-protected by the branch-shape rule plus the always-on check ([§12.5](#125-the-always-on-conformance-check)).
-- **Stratum C — activation, parametric in `T`.** Everything type-shaped: declared producer types (`output_types`) leaf-walked at the activation's `T` to type the cells, the probe chain run in topo order — threading each stage's `w` to its one-hop consumers ([§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws), [§12.3](#123-probing-and-input-synthesis)) — observed compared against declared, flat `x` buffer and table laid out.
+- **Stratum C — activation, parametric in `T`.** Everything type-shaped: the producers' output declarations **evaluated** at the activation's `T` to type the cells ([§11.2](#112-the-declaration-inventory)'s literal semantics — a continuous producer's two-argument declaration called at `T`, a discrete producer's plain one read once and pinned), the `init_x`-derived state type walked as before, the probe chain run in topo order — threading each stage's `w` to its one-hop consumers ([§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws), [§12.3](#123-probing-and-input-synthesis)) — observed compared against declared, flat `x` buffer and table laid out.
 The nominal `Float64` activation runs at build; other activations re-run *only this stratum*